 - Installation quality paramount

 Hot air welding uses a heating gun to warm the overlapped membrane edges to melting temperature, then pressure rolls the joint to fuse the pieces together.
-The equipment includes a handheld heating gun and pressure roller, operated by a trained technician.
+The equipment includes a handheld hot air gun (with temperature range 300-500°C adjustable), a pressure roller (hand-operated or pneumatic), and trained technicians.
+The two-person team (operator with heating gun, one with pressure roller) must work in coordination—the heating gun precedes the roller, warming the overlapped membrane edges to the melting point.
+For TPO and most PVC membranes, optimal welding temperature is 400-450°C; EPDM rubber compounds may use lower temperatures.
 Proper heat, angle, and rolling speed create a strong weld.
-Too little heat produces weak fusion; too much causes fabric damage.
-The process creates a visible weld line—the marker of good technique is a consistent, uniform weld appearance.
+Too little heat (under 350°C) produces weak fusion with poor delamination resistance; too much heat (over 500°C) causes fabric damage, color fading, and loss of flexibility.
+The process creates a visible weld line—the marker of good technique is a consistent, uniform weld appearance, typically 25-50 mm wide with even color and smooth profile.
+Inconsistent weld width or color indicates temperature variation or speed inconsistency.

 - Heating gun temperature control